iknowjason/PurpleCloud/docs/overview.md

 ### phishing_app.py
 Create a multi-tenant Azure AD application that can be used for app consent phishing simulations.
 You can specify a custom display name for the app along with custom redirect_uri, homepage_url, and logout_url.

+### adfs.py
+Creates an ADFS deployment for Hybrid Federation security research.
+The ADFS server can be built with a self-signed certificate or import a trusted, CA signed certificate.
+Builds a Domain Controller with optional, additional AD users and Windows 10 Professional systems.

+### aadjoin.py
+Creates an Azure AD Join security research lab.
+Virtual Machines are joined to Azure AD with Azure AD users that can login over RDP.
+An optional User Assigned Identity can be added.

 ## Use Cases
 * Research and pentest lab for Azure AD
 * Security testing of Hybrid Join and Azure AD Joined devices
+* Federation ADFS lab security research
 * EDR Testing lab
 * PoC / Product Security Lab
 * Enterprise Active Directory lab with domain joined devices